zig-gamedev/zig-gamedev/README.md

 ### [tracy](libs/common/tracy.zig)

 This is a simple libarary that lets you mark named events on the CPU timeline.
 Those events can be then anaylzed in [Tracy](https://github.com/wolfpld/tracy) profiler.
+Following operation are supported:

+* zone, zoneN, zoneNC
+* frameMark, frameMarkNamed